VeXHarbinger/HDTPluginTemplate/README.md

 ## Debugging

-You can attach your VS debugger to a running HDT session by pressing  Ctrl+Alt+P, then select HearthstoneDeckTracker from the list of running processes.
+You can attach your VS debugger to a running HDT session by pressing  `Ctrl+Alt+P`, then select HearthstoneDeckTracker from the list of running processes.
-You can press Shift-Alt-P to reattach to the process after the first debugging session to skip the selection window.
+You can press `Shift+Alt+P` to reattach to the process after the first debugging session to skip the selection window.

 ![Attach To Process](https://github.com/VeXHarbinger/HDTPluginTemplate/blob/master/Images/attachToProcess.jpg "Attach To Process")